 Ten to twelve dorsal paravertebral ganglia: mostly in front of the head of the ribs, covered by pleura (except dorsal 11 and 12, lateral to the body of vertebrae).
 The nerves have to pierce the diaphragm.

 The 3rd group of control centers (GCC 3) is the prevertebral (preaortic) ganglia.

 Principal prevertebral ganglia:

 Celiac ganglion or semi lunar ganglion ("solar plexus", epigastric plexus)

 Largest ganglion in the body.
 It is anterior to the aorta and the crura of the diaphragm.

 Inferior mesenteric ganglion

-The medulla of the adrenal glands are sometimes compared to a modified sympathetic ganglia (postganglionic neurons) because there are only preganglionic fibers (T8-L1) stimulating them - no postganglionic fibers.
+The medulla of the adrenal glands is sometimes compared to modified sympathetic ganglia (postganglionic neurons) because there are only preganglionic fibers (T8-L1) stimulating them - no postganglionic fibers.
 The adrenals (suprarenal gland) weigh about 8-10 g, anterior to the body T12-L1 and rib 11 and 12th.

 The medulla of the adrenal glands is also part of GCC 3.

 The chromaffin cells in the medulla, the center of the adrenal glands, secrete the catecholamines: epinephrine (adrenaline) and norepinephrine (noradrenaline).